HSBNE-Archive/Policy/Rules/Rules.md

     1. In these rules— Act means the Associations Incorporation Act 1981. present—

-        a.  at a management committee meeting, see rule 23(6); or
+        1.  at a management committee meeting, see rule 23(6); or
-        b.  at a general meeting, see rule 37(2).
+        2.  at a general meeting, see rule 37(2).

     2. A word or expression that is not defined in these model rules, but is defined in the Act has, if the context permits, the meaning given by the Act.

 2.  #### Name